ULL-prompt-engineering/Get-Started-With-Langchain-and-Pinecone-in-Node.js/README.md

       }
     }
     ```
+    Where  `const txtPath = doc.metadata.source` is the path to the document in the file system.

 The [Index.upsert](https://docs.pinecone.io/docs/node-client#indexupsert)`(requestParameters: UpsertOperationRequest)` method is used to write vectors into a namespace.
 If a new value is upserted for an existing vector ID, it will overwrite the previous value.
 It returns an `int64` containing the number of vectors upserted.
 Here is an example of usage: